mawinkler/moadsd-ng-server/README.md

 To change settings for your MOADSD-NG overwrite the values as required within your `configuration.yml` and rerun the configurator.

-To run the configurator call the menu of MOADSD-NG, select the cloud and choose configurator.
+To run the configurator call the menu of MOADSD-NG, select the cloud (in this example we're using AWS) and choose configurator.
 ```shell
 ./menu.sh
 Please choose the target environment: